TimurKr/mandalinka-backend/README.md

 Link to open the webpage should be `http://127.0.0.1:8000/`.
 It will also be specified in the terminal output after the server is started.

+For proper functioning, you will need a `secrets` folder, which is not in VS due to safety reasons.
+To get this folder contact the author.

 ---
 ## Useful info for developers: